MEP Toolset in Autodesk AutoCAD | Features

 Detail Component Manager

-Use the Detail Component Manager dialogue box to seamlessly navigate between different detail component databases.
+Use the Detail Component Manager dialog box to seamlessly navigate between different detail component databases.
 A hierarchical tree view and a filter feature make it easy to locate individual components within a database.

 In this study, the MEP toolset boosted productivity by up to 85%,* bringing significant time savings to common AutoCAD MEP design tasks.